-With advertising costs generally growing over time, targeting the wrong audience can be costly.
-By focusing on a niche, you can identify and target your audience easier and in a more cost-efficient manner with engaging content related to your product.
-The more targeted you get with ads, the more expensive your cost per lead may be, but at least you will be putting your brand in front of only those who are in your potential audience.
+With advertising costs growing over time, targeting the wrong audience can be costly.
+By focusing on a niche, you can identify and target your audience easier and in a more cost-efficient manner using engaging content related to your product.
+The more targeted you get with ads, the more expensive your cost per lead may be.
+However, at least you will be putting your brand in front of only those who are in your potential audience.

 6. Research the competition

-You’re likely to have at least a handful of competitors that are already selling something similar, but that doesn’t mean you can’t find a way to make your product stand out.
-When researching an ecommerce niche, take note of your competitors, and look for ways to further differentiate your product.
+When you’re selling products within a certain niche, you’re likely to have competitors that have a similar product.
+However, that doesn’t mean you can’t find a way to make your product stand out.
+When researching an ecommerce niche, take note of your competitors and their products, and look for ways to further differentiate your product.

-For example, let’s say your competitor is a protein powder company whose reviews mention the products taste horrible.
-With that information, you may decide to create a tasty protein powder and use that as your competitive advantage.
+For example, let’s say your competitor is a protein powder company whose reviews mention that the products only come in bland flavors.
+With that information, you may decide to create a tasty protein powder in a range of delicious flavors and use that as your competitive advantage.

 7. Optimize your pricing

 Correctly pricing your products can help your ecommerce business grow and become more profitable.
 By focusing on a niche, finding the right price point is much easier.
 If you look at your competition and notice they all have similar price points, you can use this as an opportunity to create the same product at a lower cost to undercut your competition.